sile/efmt/README.md

 ### Development phase

 `erlfmt` has released the stable version (v1), but `efmt` hasn't.
-Perhaps some parts of the format style of `efmt` will change in future releases until it releases v1.
+Perhaps some parts of the `efmt` style will change in future releases until it releases v1.

 Limitations
 -----------